American Airlines Center – Dallas Mavericks

 Dallas Mavericks – American Airlines Center

-American Airlines Center is the primary venue in the Dallas / Fort Worth (DFW) area hosting year-round sporting events and live entertainment.
-The seating capacity for basketball is 19,200, or up to 21,146 including standing room.
-American Airlines Center has hosted the NCAA men’s basketball tournament, Big 12 basketball tournament, NCAA women’s Final Four, and the 55th NHL All Star game, to name a few events besides the main tenants.
+The American Airlines Center is a primary venue for the Dallas area, hosting year-round sporting events and live entertainment.
+Besides the Mavericks and Stars, American Airlines Center has also hosted the NCAA men’s basketball tournament, Big 12 basketball tournament, NCAA women’s Final Four, and the 55th NHL All Star game.

 Food & Beverage 5